stulentsev/stulentsev.github.com/source/_posts/2012-10-30-is-textmate-2-ready-for-everyday-coding-lets-find-out.markdown

 * "Right margin" is now called "View -> Show Wrap Column"
 * You can specify a default language for new files.
 90% of my new files are Ruby scripts, so it is a timesaver for me.
 * New file browser.
-I'm not if I like it better or not.
+I'm not sure if I like it better or not.
 * When you click on items in the file browser, they don't open automatically.
 You have to double-click.
 * Awesome new app icon! :)